If you are starting in the real estate photography business, you’re probably wondering which lenses you should use.

 So you cannot screw filters onto this lens.

-I don’t use a polarizer filter, but I know many real estate photographers do.
+I don’t use a polarizer filter, but many real estate photographers do.

-And if that’s something you ever want to explore, you’re not going to be able to deal with this lens.
+And if that’s something you want to explore, you will not be able to deal with this lens.

 The build quality of this lens is excellent.